bottledsmoke/react-transform-boilerplate/README.md

 ```
 git clone https://github.com/bottledsmoke/react-transform-boilerplate.git
 cd react-transform-boilerplate
-git rm -rf .git  # Deletes the git repo (do not do this if you are making a pull request)
+rm -rf .git   # Deletes the git repo (do not do this if you are making a pull request)
 git init      # Creates a fresh repo (do not do this if you are making a pull request)
 npm install
 npm start
 open http://localhost:3000